 Often referred to as the ‘Pope of Pop’, Andy Warhol was a leading figure in the visual art movement known as Pop Art.
 His famous works include Turquoise Marilyn, Campbell’s Soup, Car Crash, Gun, Mao, John Wayne, Flowers, Death and Disaster and Self Portrait.

-A giant Campbell’s Soup print has been erected on our latest development, Impact House, and can be viewed from Edridge Road and the Croydon Flyover.
+A giant Campbell’s Soup print has been erected on our latest development, Innova, and can be viewed from Edridge Road and the Croydon Flyover.